 Archives hold over c.50,000 items:

 The Main document archive contains unique documents including wills, deeds and other locally important documents.
 There are also reference and Ephemera collections.

 Large and varied library of reference texts relating to Kent, Faversham and specific topics/themes reflecting our collections.

-The Fleur de Lis Heritage Centre also houses two very significant collections which are stored at the Museum on behalf of their owners:
+The Fleur de Lis Heritage Centre also houses a very significant collection which is stored at the Museum on behalf of its owner:

 The Library of The Marlowe Society housing works relating to the Elizabethan playwright.
 It consists of some 500 volumes relating to Elizabethan and Jacobean drama and the papers of The Marlowe Society dated back to 1954 and the late Dolly Wraight.
 It is available for study purposes by members of the Marlowe Society and by previous appointment by students.